 A term first used in the 1980s to describe early ‘tapeless’ recording/sampling machines like the Fairlight and Synclavier.
 Nowadays, DAW is more commonly used to describe Audio+MIDI ‘virtual studio’ software programs such as Cubase, Logic Pro, Digital Performer, Studio One and such-like.
 Essentially elaborate software running on a bespoke or generic computer platform which is designed to replicate the processes involved in recording, replaying, mixing and processing real or virtual audio signals.
 Many modern DAWs incorporate MIDI sequencing facilities as well as audio manipulation, a range of effects and sound generation.

 The deciBel (dB) is a method of expressing the ratio between two quantities in a logarithmic fashion.
 Used when describing audio signal amplitudes because the logarithmic nature matches the logarithmic character of the human sense of hearing.
-The dB is used when comparing one signal level against another (such as the input and output levels of an amplifier or filter).
-When the two signal amplitudes are the same, the decibel value is 0dB.
-If one signal has twice the amplitude of the other the decibel value is +6dB, and if half the size it is -6dB.
+(Detailed explanation available when title link clicked)

 A means of measuring the slope or steepness of a filter.
 The gentlest audio filter is typically 6dB/Octave (also called a first-order slope).
 Higher values indicate sharper filter slopes.
 24dB/octave (fourth order) is the steepest normally found in analogue audio applications.